Comics to Commence a Cosmos: Creation myths in graphic novels

 Map of Days by Robert Hunter

 Map of Days opens enigmatically with a prologue on the shaping of universe by nine celestial siblings.
 From there it follows a young boy called Richard who steps through the doors of a grandfather clock.
 On the other side he is met with the face of the Earth.
-This face and the young boy begin a dialogue about the creation and beginning all of things.
+This face and the young boy begin a dialogue about the creation and beginning of all things.
 The face tells him how he stares into the sky enraptured with his love for the sun.
 It's a soft and ethereal story told through simple and functional language, but the book's real heart is in its illustrations.
 Robert Hunter's vivid palette and lyrical designs are utterly compelling.
-He creates his world, through bright colours and clean shapes, which gives a sense of childlike wonder and this origin myth unfolds.
+He creates his world, through bright colours and clean shapes, which gives a sense of childlike wonder as this origin myth unfolds.

 Day Three: The creation of dry land